The time of bootstrap percolation in two dimensions: Introduction

 Bootstrap percolation may be thought of as a monotone version of the Glauber dynamics of the Ising model, and it is here that many of its applications lie.
 For example, Fontes, Schonmann and Sidoravicius \cite{FSSIsing} and Morris \cite{MorrisGlauber} used results from bootstrap percolation to prove bounds on the critical threshold for fixation at the Gibbs state in the Ising model.
 Bootstrap percolation has also found applications in crack formation, clustering phenomena, dynamics of glasses \cite{GST}, sandpiles \cite{FLP}, jamming \cite{DGLBD}, and many other areas of statistical physics \cite{Adler,AdLev,ASA}.

 Many of the most widely studied questions in bootstrap percolation ask what one can say about the properties of the system when the initial set is chosen randomly.
 By ``randomly'' here we mean that each vertex of $V(G)$ is included in $A$ independently with probability $p$; sometimes we say that $A$ is a \emph{$p$-random} subset of $V(G)$, and we write $A\sim\bin(V(G),p)$.
 One would like to know how likely percolation is to occur in this setting, as a function of the graph $G$, the infection parameter $r$, and the initial infection probability $p$.
 In the case of $r$-neighbour bootstrap percolation on the lattice graph $[n]^d$, with $d$ fixed and $n$ tending to infinity, it is known that there exists a sharp phase transition for percolation for all $2\leq r\leq d$.
 This means that there is a function $p_c=p_c([n]^d,r)$ such that for all $\epsilon>0$, if $p\leq(1-\epsilon)p_c$ then with high probability there is no percolation, while if $p\geq(1+\epsilon)p_c$ then with high probability there is percolation.
 The function $p_c$ is known as the \emph{critical probability} for percolation.
-A certain weaker form of this result was proved by Aizenman and Lebowitz \cite{AL} in 1988 for $r=2$: this was the paper that started the study of the critical probability on finite graphs.
-The analogous results for $r\ge 3$ were proved considerably later: by Cerf and Cirillo \cite{CerfCir} for $r=3$ and Cerf and Manzo \cite{CerfManzo} for $r\ge 4$.
-The sharper form we have just stated has a similar history: in 2002 Holroyd \cite{Hol} proved it for $r=2$, in 2009 Balogh, Bollob\'as and Morris \cite{BBM3D} proved it for $r=3$, and the full result was proved by Balogh, Bollob\'as, Duminil-Copin and Morris \cite{BBDCM} in 2012.
+A certain weaker form of this result was proved by Aizenman and Lebowitz \cite{AL} in 1988 for $r=2$, in a paper that started the study of the critical probability on finite graphs.
+The analogous results for $r\geq 3$ were proved considerably later: by Cerf and Cirillo \cite{CerfCir} for $r=3$ and Cerf and Manzo \cite{CerfManzo} for $r\geq 4$.
+The sharper form we have just stated has a similar history: in 2002, Holroyd \cite{Hol} proved that $p_c([n]^2,2)=(\pi^2/18+o(1))/\log n$; in 2009, Balogh, Bollob\'as and Morris \cite{BBM3D} established the sharp threshold for $r=3$; and the full result was proved by Balogh, Bollob\'as, Duminil-Copin and Morris \cite{BBDCM} in 2012.
 Sharp thresholds are also known to exist for several other bootstrap models, including the hypercube \cite{BBhyp,BBMhigh} and a number of other models on $\Z^2$ \cite{DCH,DCvE}.
-Moreover, recent work of Bollob\'as, Smith and Uzzell \cite{BSUgen} shows that similar threshold behaviour, albeit in a weaker sense, is exhibited by a considerably larger class of two-dimensional bootstrap percolation processes.
-In some cases the phase transition is much sharper than stated above: among other results, Balogh and Bollob\'as \cite{BBsharp} proved that for $d=r=2$ the fixed $\epsilon$ above can be replaced by any function $\epsilon (n)>0$ with $\epsilon (n)(\log n)^2/\log\log n=O(1)$.
+Moreover, recent work of Bollob\'as, Smith and Uzzell \cite{BSUgen} and Bollob\'as, Duminil-Copin, Morris and Smith \cite{BDCMS} shows that similar threshold behaviour, albeit in a weaker sense, is exhibited by a considerably larger class of two-dimensional bootstrap percolation processes.

 Given a graph $G$ and an initial infection probability $p$ such that percolation is likely to occur, one would also like to know how long percolation takes.
 Thus, letting $T$ denote the random variable $\min\{t:A_t=V(G)\}$, which we call the \emph{percolation time} of the set $A$, the question is to determine information about the distribution of $T$.
 In particular, how concentrated is $T$?